 geologist does not count.
 Geologists are not generally experts in identifying

-Do not send the specimen to me as I will just have to send it away myself.
+Do not send the specimen to me as I would just have to send it away myself (which I will NOT do).
 Do not email me a photo as a meteorite can not be positively identified from a photo.
 Do not call me to discuss it as I can not identify it on the telephone either.

 Keep in mind that many people are "positive" that they have found a meteorite.
 Perhaps they even think that they saw it fall and found it the next day.
 Perhaps Grandpa told them that it fell and burned down the barn (meteorites are not HOT when they fall in spite of what you see in the movies).
 Perhaps you found a "strange" rock where no other rocks like it exist (happens all the time but it does not mean that "strange" rock is a meteorite).

 Less than 1% of specimens that are analyzed at University Labs by the general public turn out to be meteorites.

 Here is a list of known labs which may be capable of testing your suspected meteorite:

 Good Luck with your potential meteorite find !!!

 Home | Sikhote-alin Meteorites | All Other Meteorites | Photo Gallery

 All photos and text are copyright and may not be used without permission.